vitiral/fiction-civboot/toll/comms1.md

 PAMELA are actually implemented as a _library_ which altered the fngi language itself to behave more like a command line than a programming language.
 Smart.

-I'm going to tell you about my game because it's my journal and so you have to listen to me.
+I'm going to tell you about my game because it's my journal and so I can do whatever I want.
 You play as a princess who's crown has been stolen by evil cyborg pigs.
 Your crown is seriously magical and has made the Cyborg Pig Lord and his minions super powerful.
 The whole game is created using only Civboot technology, so the graphics are terrible.
 Think original Mario or Zelda or